Gorongosa National Park

 Seasonal flooding and waterlogging of the valley, which is composed of a mosaic of soil types, creates a variety of distinct ecosystems.
 Grasslands are dotted with patches of acacia trees, savannah, dry forest on sands and seasonally rain-filled pans, and termite hill thickets.
 The plateaus contain miombo and montane forests and a spectacular rain forest at the base of a series of limestone gorges.

 This combination of unique features at one time supported some of the densest wildlife populations in all of Africa, including charismatic carnivores, herbivores, and over 500 bird species.
 But large mammal numbers were reduced by as much as 95% and ecosystems were stressed during the Mozambican Civil War (1977-1992).

-The Carr Foundation/Gorongosa Restoration Project, a U.S. non-profit organization, has teamed with the Government of Mozambique to protect and restore the ecosystem of Gorongosa National Park and to develop an ecotourism industry to benefit local communities.
+The Carr Foundation has teamed with the Government of Mozambique to protect and restore the ecosystem of Gorongosa National Park and to develop an ecotourism industry to benefit local communities.

 History

 Hunting reserve: 1920–1959

 The first official act to protect the Gorongosa region, Portuguese Mozambique, came in 1920 when the Mozambique Company ordered 1,000 square km set aside as a hunting reserve for company administrators and their guests.
 Chartered by the government of Portugal, the Mozambique Company controlled all of central Mozambique between 1891 and 1940.

 In 1935, Mr. Jose Henriques Coimbra was named warden and Jose Ferreira became the reserve's first guide.
 That same year the Mozambique Company enlarged the reserve to 3,200 square km to protect habitat for nyala and black rhino, both highly prized hunting trophies.
 By 1940 the reserve had become so popular that a new headquarters and tourist camp was built on the floodplain near the Mussicadzi River.
-Unfortunately, it had to be abandoned two years later due to heavy flooding in the rainy season.
+It was abandoned two years later due to heavy flooding in the rainy season.
 Lions then occupied the abandoned building and it became a popular tourist attraction for many years, known as Casa dos Leões (Lion House).